PROJECT UPDATE: In an Australian first, we are pleased to announce the AIM BRAIN Project has received NATA accreditation.

 Good question (we would be surprised if you knew the answer already).

 There are around 120 different types of brain tumours and each one responds differently to various types of treatment.
-In the past couple of years, there have been significant breakthroughs in the ways the specific tumours are identified through a process called ‘methylation arrays’ which analyses DNA.
+Recently, there have been significant breakthroughs in the methods used to identify specific tumours.
+One such method is methylation profiling of the tumour DNA.
 Essentially, this will give doctors more specific information about the type of tumour someone has, and they will be able to develop ways to tailor the treatment for the best possible outcomes.

 How does it work?